apache/lucene/lucene/MIGRATE.md

 ## Migration from Lucene 9.x to Lucene 10.0

+### Minor API changes in MatchHighlighter and MatchRegionRetriever.
+(GITHUB#12881)

+The API of interfaces for accepting highlights has changed to allow performance improvements.
+Look at the issue and the PR diff to get a sense of what's changed (changes are minor).

 ### Removed deprecated IndexSearcher.doc, IndexReader.document, IndexReader.getTermVectors (GITHUB#11998)

 The deprecated Stored Fields and Term Vectors apis relied upon threadlocal storage and have been removed.